WELCOME

 Welcome to the official website for the Palms of Terra Ceia Bay Community Development District (CDD).
 This site is funded by the CDD in an effort to help educate the general public about the services provided by the District, and to highlight the other agencies involved in the day-to-day operations of the community.
 Palms of Terra Ceia Bay CDD (the "District") Disclosure: Please be advised that "the District', a local unit of special purpose government created under Florida law, has constructed and is responsible for the maintenance of certain improvements, infrastructure and facilities within the community.
 The District financed this construction through the sale of tax-exempt bonds, a form of public financing.
 As a result, and in accordance with applicable federal and state law, all District owned improvements, infrastructure and facilities are and shall remain open and accessible to the general public.
 Should you have any questions on this matter or any other general District issue, please feel free to contact the District Manager.

-SUPERVISORS’ REPORT
+SUPERVISORS REPORT

-Vice Chairman
+Judi O’Connor, Vice Chairman

-GATEHOUSE HOURS: Monday through Thursday 8:30AM - 1:30PM
+GATEHOUSE HOURS: Monday through Wednesday 8:30AM - 1:30PM & Thursday 8:30AM - 11:30AM (SUMMER TIME ONLY)

 Please allow as much as 30 minutes for processing and obtaining a new gate pass.
 Gate passes are $30 each and we accept cash or check for payment.
 If you are a new resident, please make sure you bring your purchase or rent agreement on your first visit.
 We will need this in order to show that you are a legitimate resident of the neighborhood and we will make a copy of it for our files.